EN 13034

 Understanding Type 6 versus Type PB6 under EN 13034

 You will also notice that some garments certified to EN 13034 are certified to Type 6 and some to Type PB6.
-For a garment to pass Type 6, it must be a full suit (or coverall) and the test is done in a laboratory on a mannequin.
-This test is called the Spray Test, and it determines the amount of fluid that will pass from the outside of the garment to the inside within a time duration.
+For a garment to pass Type 6, 3 full suits (or coveralls) are tested in a laboratory on a mannequin.
+This test is called the Light Spray Test (or Mist Test), and it determines the level of inward leakage (penetration) through the suit material and seams.
+To meet the requirements of the EN13034 standard the inward leakage must be less than or equal to 3 times the total calibrated stain area on the undergarment.

 PB stands for Partial Body protection.
-Where a Trouser and Jacket combination for example is available, to match with a complete suit/coverall that has been tested under the Spray Test, then you will see these garments marked as Type PB6.
-When worn in conjunction with each other, the protecting properties of the set are deemed to be the same as the suit/coverall.
+Where a Trouser and Jacket combination for example is available, to match with a complete suit/coverall that has been tested under the Spray (Mist) Test, then you will see these garments marked as Type PB [6].
+When worn in conjunction with each other, the protecting properties of the ensemble are deemed to be the same as the suit/coverall.

 Other testing requirements under EN 13034